partiql/partiql-docs/RFCs/0033-graph-query.md

 graph _graph_.
 Variables within the pattern are used to designate elements of the fragment that are needed in the result.
-The result of this expression is a bag of structs (a.k.a. a table), with one struct per each fragment found in _graph_ that matched _pattern_, where the fields in the struct correspond to the variables in _pattern_.
+The result of this expression is a bag of structs (a.k.a. a table), with one struct (a.k.a. row) per each fragment found in _graph_ that matched _pattern_, where fields in the struct correspond to the variables in _pattern_.

 With the result of a graph matching expression being a bag of structs, the expression